We don't care what anyone says, we can't get enough of the best Christmas movies on Netflix NZ.

-Popcorn and candy canes at the ready, these are the best Christmas movies to watch on Netflix NZ.
+Popcorn and candy canes at the ready, these are the best Christmas movies on Netflix to watch this year.

 The Princess Switch 3: Romancing The Star

 Our favourite royals are back for The Princess Switch 3 and yes it’s one of the best Christmas movies on Netflix.
-It goes like this: when a priceless relic is stolen, Queen Margaret and Princess Stacy enlist the help of Margaret’s audacious look-alike cousin Fiona who teams with a dashing, mysterious man from her past to retrieve it... rekindling the sparks of a tantalizing Christmas romance and resulting in a very unexpected switch.
-It drops 18 November.
+It goes like this: when a priceless relic is stolen, Queen Margaret and Princess Stacy enlist the help of Margaret’s audacious look-alike cousin Fiona who teams up with a dashing, mysterious man from her past to retrieve it... rekindling the sparks of a tantalizing Christmas romance and resulting in a very unexpected switch.